-All of my kids were able to participate, because they are 13, 10, and 7.
+All of my kids were able to participate because they are 13, 10, and 7.
 (Note: kids have to be at least 6 years old to participate in the dolphin swim.)
 During the dolphin swim, we got to meet two dolphins and learn all about them.
 One of them was young and one was old.
 It was fascinating to see the difference.
 I never thought about dolphins aging before.
-For example the young one look just like they do in the movies and has all of its teeth still.
+For example, the young one looks just like they do in the movies and has all of its teeth still.
 The old one only had 6 teeth and just looked older.
 Of course, it was the old one we had to kiss for the pictures!

 Everyone gets to kiss the dolphin and take a dolphin ride where the dolphin pulls you through the water.
 My kids LOVED this.
 The entire encounter is photographed and videotaped, with the option of purchasing them afterward.
 I can’t remember how much this cost, but it was not cheap.